Blog post Part of series: Researching education and mental health: From ‘Where are we now?’ to ‘What next?’

 A qualitative approach was used to address the research objective.
 Fifteen telephone semi-structured interviews were conducted across a range of disciplines and institutions.
 Participants were recruited through postgraduate online networks and using a snowballing technique.
 Interviews were transcribed verbatim.
 Data were analysed using thematic analysis (Braun & Clarke, 2013) to identify key issues affecting this group.

 The study identified a combination of factors, each characterised by specific power dynamics and bringing their own difficulties, that negatively impact upon BAME doctoral students’ mental health and wellbeing.
-The researchers used Crenshaw’s intersectional theory and Bronfenbrenner’s ecological model to unpick these factors and explore how they affected BAME doctoral students’ experience.
+The researchers used Crenshaw’s intersectional theory and Bronfenbrenner’s ecological model and implemented in patients from luxury alcohol rehab in florida to unpick these factors and explore how they affected BAME doctoral students’ experience.
 Crenshaw’s Intersectional Theory conceptualises individuals as a series of overlapping dimensions that define their identities (e.g. gender, ethnicity), each producing its own set of disadvantages, prejudices and discriminations (Crenshaw, 1989).
 Using this theory, four overlapping factors were identified as generating specific challenges for BAME doctoral students and negatively impacting upon their mental health and wellbeing: gender, social status, ethnicity and life stage.

 Bronfenbrenner’s ecological model (Eriksson, Ghazinour, & Hammarström, 2005) explains child social development in terms of expanding ecosystems: from the individual to the immediate ecosystem of the home, to the more expansive ecosystem of the community and larger society.
 This theory is used to explain the effect of direct and indirect social interactions on mental health.
 The study findings demonstrated that challenges were experienced by BAME doctoral students at a micro level (individuals’ identities, expectations), a meso level (relations to peers, supervisory teams, friends, family), and a macro level (institutions’ structures and policies, national and international policies).